Broken Picture Telephone: Reception

 Broken Picture Telephone was rated #62 in PC Magazine's list of the Top 100 Web Sites of 2009, and #5 in Jay Is Games's top ten games of 2009 in the Simple Idea category.
 Gamezebo praised the way its gameplay "tends to rapidly degenerate into hilarious misunderstandings" and called it "maybe one of the greatest online games ever."
 Appszoom magazine called the Android release "insanely-addicting", and Jay Is Games noted that site visitors "can spend a lot of time just browsing through the archives of completed games and laughing at the results."
 Academic analysis has identified BPT with the New Games movement, due to its goal being "a shared fun experience, rather than one team winning and one losing."

 Numerous gaming-review sites lamented the 2010 shuttering of the game.

 Similar games

-Online multiplayer games with similar mechanisms of play, some of which were first released during the period when BPT was not available, include Broken Phone, DoodleOrDie, Drawception, DrawGuess and Teledraw.
+Online multiplayer games with similar mechanisms of play, some of which were first released during the period when BPT was not available, include Broken Phone, DoodleOrDie, Drawception, DrawGuess, Interference and Teledraw.

+Gartic Phone

+While Onrizon Social Games' Gartic.io website launched in 2017, the company found massive success upon launching Gartic Phone in December 2020.
+Like BPT and similar games, it combines elements of Pictionary and Broken Telephone.
+In Gartic Phone, players sketch a word or phrase and pass it to the next player, who must guess what the drawing represents.
+The game continues in a loop until the final player compares the last sentence with the original starting sentence.
+It offers various game modes, including: Normal, Knock-Off, Animation, Crowd, and introduced several new modes in early 2023.
+Gartic Phone is accessible through its website and supports multiple languages, making it available on PCs, tablets, and smartphones with an internet connection.
+Similar to Jackbox Games' party video games, Gartic Phone's "Crowd" mode allows for audience voting via invite links.
+Since Gartic Phone's success, Onrizon has developed spin-off games Gartic.TV and Gartic Show!
+In 2023, Gartic Phone was released as a free game on the Discord social platform.